top of page

 Tour Overview

-Come join us as we tour the coast of West Africa with ZayVoyage in Ghana, Togo, Benin and Ivory Coast.
+Tour the coast of West Africa with ZayVoyage in Ghana, Togo, Benin and Ivory Coast.
 Experience the warmth of West Africa's hospitality as you trek and tavel through the cities and villages of these countries to explore and appreciate the more similarity than difference of these countries.
-Book now and get ready for the adventure of a lifetime!"
+Book now and get ready for the adventure of a lifetime!

 Day 1 - Accra